 Home equity line of credit rates are often lower than those on credit cards or personal loans.

 Interest may be tax deductible

 The advice provided is for informational purposes only.
-Contact your loan officer for additional guidance.
+Contact a financial advisor for additional guidance.